MyJooeee/cashnowTest/README.md

 -----

 * Install the Symfony project in your local environment, naming the project cashnow_test.
-* Use your unit tests to fix any errors.
 * Ensure everything works and there are no typos by thoroughly testing your project.
-Use your unit tests to check for errors, and create new unit tests if necessary.
+Use your unit tests to check and fix any errors.
 Fixing deprecated errors would be a valuable addition to your work.
+* An end user has indicated that they would prefer to see the latest posts first.
+Can you make this change?
-* Create a service for sending an email to the blog owner when a comment is added.
+* An existing feature triggers an email to the author of a post when a comment is added.
+This feature does not work in dev mode.
+Can you fix it?
 * Update the README to explain your feature.
 * Send us back a zip file of your cashnow_test project.